getify/Functional-Light-JS/ch3.md

 bar( spreadArgs( foo ) );			// 12
 ```

-It won't seem clear yet why these occassions will arise, but trust me, they do.
+It won't seem clear yet why these occassions will arise, but you will see them often.
 Essentially, `spreadArgs(..)` will allow us to define functions that `return` multiple values via an array, but still have those multiple values treated independently as inputs to another function.

-When function output becomes input to another function, this is called composition; we'll cover this topic in detail in Chapter 4.

 While we're talking about a `spreadArgs(..)` utility, let's also define a utility to handle the opposite action: